8 Common Misconceptions About Clinical Trials

 Most recently for increased safety measures surrounding COVID-19, the process itself has evolved from largely paper-based methods to one that can be administered remotely.
-For example, a patient in a clinical trial will have the ability to watch videos that are assigned to them based on their particular condition or course of treatment – right from the comfort of their own home.
-When combined with other technology (such as telemedicine), it can further the patient-provider conversation around informed consent and help answer questions they may have about their treatment.
+For example, with eConsent software, a patient in a clinical trial will have the ability to watch videos that are assigned to them based on their particular condition or course of treatment – right from the comfort of their own home.
+When combined with other technology (such as telemedicine and patient engagement software), it can further the patient-provider conversation around informed consent and help answer questions they may have about their treatment.

 Misconception 3: It will be painful.

 The truth about clinical trials is all of them have risks and benefits, alike.
 Risks such as side-effects or pain differ from study to study; whether it’s an observational study, a behavioral one or an intervention.